NathanTBeene/vscode-reminder/README.md

 ## Installation

-Download the latest `.vsix` file from the [GitHub releases page](https://github.com/NathanTBeene/vscode-reminder/releases) and install it in VS Code using `Extensions: Install from VSIX...` command.
+1. Download the latest `.vsix` file from the [GitHub releases page](https://github.com/NathanTBeene/vscode-reminder/releases).
+2. In VSCode, go to your `Extensions` tab.
+3. In the top right corner, click the three dots.
+4. Click `Install from VSIX`.
+5. Enjoy.

 ### Manual Build